The Key and St. Armand's Circle with"that special" European Flair

 Lido Key is not all about the St. Armand's Circle - although it seems as if the big roundabout is dominating the island.
 This island, located just two miles west of downtown Sarasota, is connected to the mainland with the new and impressive John Ringling Causeway bridge.

-It is not entirely correct to put the St. Amand’s Circle on Lido Key because it sits on it own key - the St. Armand's Key.
+It is not entirely correct to put the St. Armand's Circle on Lido Key because it sits on its own key - the St. Armand's Key.
 But because nobody can determine where one island ends and the other one begins, therefore, everybody is referring to this beautiful piece of land as "Lido Key."
 That's good enough.

 Once the traveler hits the roundabout, he has four choices to make.
 When he takes the first exit, he can continue further to Longboat Key.
-The second exit will get him to Lido Beach; the third exit will at first bring him to a huge parking lot.
-From there he can continue to the south tip of the island where the Mangrove tunnels are.
+The second exit will get him to Lido Beach; the third exit will get him to the south tip of the island where the Mangrove tunnels are.
 There he can rent a kayak or canoe and explore Lido Key's nature.

 St Armand's Circle - where the Heart of the Island beats

-The big circle in the center of St. Armand's Key, called "St. Armand's Circle", is home to more than 120 stores, art galleries, ice cream and chocolate shops, upscale boutiques, night clubs and a variety of European style or international restaurants.
+The big circle in the center of St. Armand's Key, called "St. Armand's Circle", is home to more than 120 stores, art galleries, ice cream, chocolate shops, upscale boutiques, night clubs and a variety of European or International Style Restaurants.
 Popular events take place throughout the year, including art and craft fairs, luxury car shows and outdoor markets.

-Poor Mr. Ringling, he would be so proud of himself.
-But you know how that works, dear reader, it is not always easy to harvest the fruits of your success.
+We pity Mr. Ringling.
+He would be so proud of himself.
+But everybody knows how that works, it is not always easy to harvest the fruits of your success.

-The 210 single-family residences on the key represent a wide variety of architecture.
-Mediterranean style homes from the 1920s, modern homes, cottages and Florida ranch-style homes are on Lido/St Armands Key.
-Traditional styles dominate the luxury homes that line the canals and the bay front.
-“Traditional style homes" - sounds boring, doesn't it?
+The single-family residences on the key represent a wide variety of architecture.
+Mediterranean style homes from the 1920s, modern mansions, cottages, and Florida ranch-style homes are on Lido Key and St Armand's Key.
+Traditional styles dominate the luxury homes that line the canals and the bayfront.
+"Traditional style homes" - sounds boring, doesn't it?
 But it is only real estate lingo, and you will see that it is beautiful on those Keys.
 High rise condos stretch on the beach at South Lido Key and there is your chance to snap up your beach getaway.